NCAR/ESM_bias_correction/README.md

 Date range to use for calibration and the time frame to correct can be specified as simple strings, e.g., "2000-01-01 12:00:00".

 This code will apply a basic quantile mapping correction gridcell by gridcell to all variables listed.

+There are basic tests included.
+Run make_test.py, then run esm_bias_correction to confirm that it does not print errors or crash.